Tylenol: 1982 Chicago Tylenol murders

-As a result of the crisis, all Tylenol capsules were discontinued, as were capsules of other brand names.
-Retained by McNeil's president, new product consultant Martin Calle of management strategist Calle & Company conceived the world's first tamper-resistant gelatin-enrobed capsule called "Tylenol Gelcaps", which proved to resuscitate the 92% of capsule-segment sales lost to the recall.
+As a result of the crisis, all Tylenol capsules were discontinued, as were capsules of other brands.
+Calle & Company conceived the world's first tamper-resistant gelatin-enrobed capsule called "Tylenol Gelcaps", which proved to resuscitate the 92% of capsule-segment sales lost to the recall.
 The tamper-resistant, triple-sealed safety containers were placed on the shelves of retailers ten weeks after the withdrawal, and other manufacturers followed suit.
 The crisis cost the company more than US$100 million, but Tylenol regained 100% of the market share it had before the crisis.

-The Tylenol murderer was never found, and a US$100,000 reward offered by Johnson & Johnson remained unclaimed as of 2013.
+The Tylenol murderer was never found, (though later James Lewis was a prime suspect) and a US$100,000 reward offered by Johnson & Johnson remained unclaimed as of 2023.

 Before the poisonings, Tylenol brands held around 35% of the US market for acetaminophen and in the immediate aftermath, fell to 8%.
 Within a year sales had rebounded to the prior levels.
 J&J's handling of the crisis has been widely cited as an example of optimal crisis management.

 These events led to the widespread use of tamper resistance packaging of drugs by drug companies, to the 1982 passage of a US federal law making tampering a crime, and to legislation in 1989 requiring tamper-proof packaging.

 2010 Tylenol recalls

-On January 15, 2010, a voluntary recall of several hundred batches of popular medicines was announced, including Benadryl, Motrin, Rolaids, Simply Sleep, St. Joseph Aspirin, and Tylenol.
+In January 2010, a voluntary recall of several hundred batches of popular medicines was announced, including Benadryl, Motrin, Rolaids, Simply Sleep, St. Joseph Aspirin, and Tylenol.
 The recall was due to complaints of a musty smell suspected to be due to contamination of the packaging with the chemical 2,4,6-tribromoanisole.
 The full health effects of 2,4,6-tribromoanisole are not known but no serious events have been documented in medical literature.
-The recall came 20 months after McNeil first began receiving and investigating consumer complaints about moldy-smelling bottles of Tylenol Arthritis Relief caplets, according to the U.S. Food and Drug Administration (FDA).
+The recall came 20 months after McNeil first began receiving and investigating consumer complaints about moldy-smelling bottles of Tylenol Arthritis Relief caplets, according to the US Food and Drug Administration.
 The recall included 53 million bottles of over-the-counter products, involving lots in the Americas, the United Arab Emirates, and Fiji.